anthonyjmartinez/staart/README.md

 The full feature set of `tail` is not replicated here. `staart` will always start from the end of the file, and print all subsequently appearing lines to `stdout`.
-If non-utf8 code points are found they are not ignored, and may mangle your terminal.
+If non-utf8 code points are found an error is printed to `stderr`.

+If the path given to `staart` does not exist for three open attempts, the application exits with status code 1.

 ## Library